will7200/RNA/README.md

 ## CI Tools

+1. Lint with flake8
+2. Static Analysis with mypy
-1. mypy with sqlalchemy-stubs to check database creation
+   sqlalchemy-stubs to check database creation
+3. Testing with pytest
+4. Coverage with Codecov generated from pytest-cov